drQedwards/openssl/INSTALL.md

 ### no-pinshared

-Don't pin the shared libraries.
+Don't pin the shared libraries (i.e. do not pass `-Wl,-znodelete` or equivalent DSO pinning mechanisms on platforms that support it).

-By default OpenSSL will attempt to stay in memory until the process exits.
-This is so that libcrypto and libssl can be properly cleaned up automatically via an `atexit()` handler.
-The handler is registered by libcrypto and cleans up both libraries.
-On some platforms the `atexit()` handler will run on unload of libcrypto (if it has been dynamically loaded) rather than at process exit.

-This option can be used to stop OpenSSL from attempting to stay in memory until the process exits.
-This could lead to crashes if either libcrypto or libssl have already been unloaded at the point that the atexit handler is invoked, e.g.  on a platform which calls `atexit()` on unload of the library, and libssl is unloaded before libcrypto then a crash is likely to happen.
+By default OpenSSL shared libraries are pinned in memory.
+This ensures `OPENSSL_cleanup()` runs reliably via the global destructor (or via the `OPENSSL_ATEXIT_CLEANUP` environment variable on platforms that register cleanup on library unload).

+This option disables the pinning behaviour.
+It can be useful if you need to allow the libraries to be unloaded earlier, but note that cleanup may not occur if the library is unloaded before the destructor runs.

 Note that shared library pinning is not automatically disabled for static builds, i.e., `no-shared` does not imply `no-pinshared`.
-This may come as a surprise when linking libcrypto statically into a shared third-party library, because in this case the shared library will be pinned.
+This may come as a surprise when linking libcrypto statically into a shared third-party library, because in this case the shared library will still be pinned.
 To prevent this behaviour, you need to configure the static build using `no-shared` and `no-pinshared` together.

-Applications can suppress running of the `atexit()` handler at run time by using the `OPENSSL_INIT_NO_ATEXIT` option to `OPENSSL_init_crypto()`.
-See the man page for it for further details.

 ### no-posix-io